-Avanti House is a free school for boys and girls aged 11-18, set up in response

-The school has moved to its new £25-million-pound building located in Stanmore, Wemborough Road, HA7 2EQ.
-There are a full range of facilities including; state of the art sports grounds and hall, performing arts suite and fantastic teaching rooms.
+Avanti House is a free school for boys and girls aged 11-18, set up in response to parental demand.
+The school is located in Stanmore, Wemborough Road, HA7 2EQ.
+There are a full range of facilities including state of the art sports grounds and hall, performing arts suite and fantastic teaching rooms.